Best Selling Farmhouse Plans

 How is the Farmhouse style different from regular Farmhouse?

-Today's Farmhouse has been updated with open concept floor plans and updated materials.
+Today's Modern Farmhouse has been updated with open concept floor plans and updated materials.
 For example, you'll find shiplap inside nearly every farmhouse that's built today.
 Shiplap has recently become popular because of shows featured on HGTV like Fixer Upper, and wasn't even heard of just 20 years ago.

 Typical farmhouses from yesterday often featured small rooms clustered around a staircase that was usually located just inside the entry creating a "circle" of rooms.
 The kitchen was separated from the formal dining and living areas, and was usually large enough for an eat-in kitchen table where the family enjoyed daily meals.
 These homes were built to be practical and every room had a function.
 For example, the formal dining room was used only for special occasions and if there was a parlor, the kids were never allowed in it.